saintaardvark/landle/README.md

   not sure yet what's going on, but `git reset --hard HEAD; git pull` seems to get around the problem.

+* When cloning a new repo, landle reports an error though everything's actually fine.
+I need to figure out what's going on there...

 Shortcomings:

 * Direct fetch/parsing of Github v3 API URLs rather than using something like